tdbianco/starter-hugo-academic/content/course/preparing-testing-session/preparing-testing-session.md

 2. [If the child cries, it is not out of pain, but because they are not having it in their own way](#no-eeg-no-cry)

-3. [There is only one way to achieve that the child rejects any interaction with the equipment: they have to forget about the equipment](#the-first-rule-about-eeg-club-is-you-do-not-talk-about-eeg-club)
+3. [There is only one way to achieve that the child does not reject the
+    equipment: they must forget about the
+    equipment](#the-first-rule-about-eeg-club-is-you-do-not-talk-about-eeg-club)

 ### Nobody hurts